dotlang/language/README.md

 2. Lambda or a function pointer is defined similarly to a normal function in a module.
 They use the same syntax.
 3. When defining a function, just like a normal binding, you can omit type which will be inferred from rvalue (Function literal).
 4. Note that `func(int,int)->int` is a function type, but `(x:int, y:int)->{x+y}` is function literal.
-5. You cannot define types inside a function (with `type` keywords).
-All types must be defined at the module level.
+5. You can define types inside a function.
+These types will only be available inside the function.
 6. As a syntax sugar, `var.[1,2,3]` will be converted to `process(var, 1, 2, 3)` function call.
 7. Every function must return something which is specified using `return`.
 If it doesn't, compiler marks output type as `nothing` (Example 2).
 8. A function call with union data means there must be functions defined for all possible types in the union.
 See Call resolution section for more information.